hackern0v1c3/MacMon/README.md

 This script saves your emai username and password in clear text into a config file.
 These credentials are required for the ability to send emails.
 The config file should be restricted to ONLY the user who will run the script.
 Use this script at your own risk!

-Right now this script requires nmap.
-I plan on changing that at some point but no promises.
+Right now this script requires arp-scan.
+This may change again.

 Instructions:
 1. Download the script with "git clone https://github.com/hackern0v1c3/MacMon.git"